 The winner will be determined after two rounds of voting.
 First the jury, consisting of four members, will choose the top four acts.
 Those four will proceed to the second round of voting, in which the results of the televote will be factored in.
 Clearly producers don’t want to overwhelm the televoters with choice, so will present them with a finely curated shortlist.

 According to both our jury and our readers, Gabi Tóth — also known as TOTOVA, who performs as part of Gabi Tóth & Freddie Shuman feat.
 Begi Lotfi — should win it all.
-Her unique brand of Hungarian ethno-pop has clearly gone down a storm.
+Her unique brand of Hungarian folk-pop has clearly gone down a storm.
 But Jamala called and she wants her LED tree back.

 End time: 22:07 CET